dotmpe/nodelib/doc/context.rst

   sudo systemctl ...

 It's not bad, but not always that great either to get forced into predefined namespaces.
-And it can get out of hand.
+It can get out of hand.
 Have a try navigating the folders that your OS' package manager uses for example.
+Less is more.

 More to the point, standardization is important.
 Even if clumsily done.
 And it should be encouraged always\ [#]_.
-But there's also a little flexibility needed if working with namespaces.
+But there's also a little flexibility needed if working with namespaces build into our language or environment.

 .. [#] https://news.ycombinator.com/item?id=3520132

 Part of it is addressed perhaps by using a default or current working context.
+And relative paths too.
-E.g. that could solves the issues of / vs. ~/ and many more.
+E.g. that solves some of the issues of e.g. / vs. ~/ and many more.

-The meaning of 'index'
+Symbols.
 Aliases come in many forms.
-An alias is essentially a virtual remount of a single leaf or subtree.
-Iow. it transposes a reference to one path at another, new path.
-Either a symlink, but also an import or include share a similar effect, the localname 'name' has one real and one new virtual location::
+An alias is essentially a virtual remount of a single leaf, or subtree.
+It transposes a reference targetting one path to another new path.
+A symlink, but also an import or include share a similar effect, the localname 'name' has one real and one new virtual location::

   name.html -> ../.build/name.html